nemonik/hands-on-DevOps/readme.md

 ### 6.20.1.
 Ultimately, DevOps is Goal

 - With DevOps one does not simply hit the ground running.
-- One must first crawl, walk and then ultimately run as you embrace the necessary culture change, methods and repeated practices.
+- One must first crawl, walk and then ultimately run as you embrace the necessary culture change, methods, and repeated practices.
-- Collaboration and automation are expected continually improve so to achieve more frequent and more reliable releases.
+- Collaboration and automation are expected to continually improve so to achieve more frequent and more reliable releases.

 # 7. Reading list